o19s/quepid/README.md

 * `realisticActivity`: A user with a Solr case that has 10s of queries and 30 tries
 * `100sOfQueries`: A user with a Solr case that has 100s of queries (usually disabled)
 * `1000sOfQueries`: A user with a Solr case that has 1000s of queries (usually disabled)
-* `oscOwner`: A user who owns the team 'OSC'
+* `oscOwner`: A user who owns the team 'Example Team'
-* `oscMember`: A user who is a member of the team 'OSC'
+* `oscMember`: A user who is a member of the team 'Example Team'
 * `CustomScorer`: A user who has a custom scorer
 * `CustomScorerDefault`: A user who has a custom scorer that is set as their default

+`oscOwner@quepid.com`, `oscMember@quepid.com`, and `realisticActivity@quepid.com` are all
+members of a single team and share a case that is populated with queries and ratings.

 # Data Map